E3245/WotC_Gameplay_GeneModding/Gene Modding Facility/ReadMe.txt

 [h1]UI/Coding:[/h1]
 [list]
      [*]E3245 for assembling the entire mod, and coding most of everything.
-     [*]Iridar for helping me with the new Gene Mod abilities and such.
+     [*]Iridar for helping me with the new Gene Mod abilities and Augmentation/MEC Troopers support.
      [*]PZ for her Psionic Training mod.
 Without this mod, I would not been able to do this correctly.
      [*]Oni for her Laboratory Already Better mod.
 I would not have found those particular UI elements that are now used in the custom UI screen, and for code that makes Gene Modding statuses appear in the Events.
      [*]robojumper, Xynamek, and others for helping me with troubleshooting and additional code snippets.